Over 30,000 Mississippians get stories like this delivered to their inboxes for free.

 LaNell Anthony wakes up Haddon at 5:30 a.m. every day for his first breathing treatment.

 He straps on a $16,000 airway clearance vest and coughs.
 Again.
 And again.
 And again.
 For an hour and a half, the vest shakes his chest, loosening phlegm.
-In the mornings, he watches Sportscenter.
+During morning treatments, he watches Sportscenter.
 At night he does homework, clicking away on his laptop while his upper body shakes.

 Haddon takes as many as 30 pills a day, just to eat.
 On vacations, his vest travels in the Anthonys’ carry-on.
 Sam Warrington has as many as four breathing treatments a day if he’s in the hospital.
 Justin Cochran has six, even when he’s healthy.
 And behind each kid is a parent filling the prescription or holding the nebulizer, or a sibling drumming his fingers on a table, waiting for his brother to finish so they can get to school.